Wavebreak pontoon launched in Plymouth

 Mark Brimacombe, Marina Manager, said: “We are delighted to see this new wavebreak pontoon launch at King Point Marina following a number of months of carefully managed construction works to install the system.

-“We are confident the new pontoon will provide reliable and effective storm protection for the marina and for the harbour at Millbay, offering greater reassurance to our berth holders at King Point.”
+“We are confident the new pontoon will provide reliable and effective flood prevention for the marina and for the harbour at Millbay.”

 King Point Marina opened in Millbay in 2013, offering contemporary berthing for up to 171 vessels in the centre of Plymouth’s newly revitalised Coastal Quarter, and forming the focal point of Millbay’s widespread regeneration being undertaken by lead developer English Cities Fund (ECf).